-Corn salsa and spicy cocktail sauce make a bed for Jumbo shrimp to rest on in this yummi appetizer that’s easy to make and fun to eat!
+Corn salsa and spicy cocktail sauce make a bed for Jumbo shrimp to rest on in this simple summer appetizer that’s easy to make and fun to eat!

-Sweet corn hasn’t come into season yet this year, so I used a bag of thawed (from frozen) corn niblets for today’s recipe.
-Doing so makes it possible to enjoy these shrimp and corn salsa shooters ANY time of year.
-How perfect is that?!
+Sweet corn hasn’t come into season yet this year, so when I want to make corn salsa, I use a bag of thawed (from frozen) corn niblets.
+It’s a really quick, easy way to make these shrimp appetizers.
+Also, it allows me to enjoy the shrimp and corn salsa shooters ANY time of the year; how perfect is that?!

-- Set up an ice bath before you start cooking the shrimp.
-To do that, fill a large bowl 2/3rds full with ice cubes and then add cold water into the bowl about an inch deep.
+- Before you start cooking the shrimp, set up an ice water bath.
+To do that, fill a large bowl 2/3rds full with ice cubes, then add cold water into the bowl about an inch deep.

 - Place raw shrimp into a steamer basket and set it over a pan of simmering water.
-You don’t need a full rolling boil in your pan to cook the shrimp, because that water won’t touch the shrimp anyway.
-The steam does all of the work, and it only needs 3-4 minutes tops to do that.
-As soon as the shrimp have turned a pretty shade of pink/white, they’re finished.
+You don’t need a full rolling boil in your pan to steam shrimp because the water won’t touch the shrimp anyway.
+The steam does all of the cooking, requiring just 3-4 minutes.

-- After cooking, immediately drain the water and place the shrimp into the ice bath.
-This will stop the cooking process and keep your shrimp happy and snappy!
+- After cooking, immediately transfer the shrimp into the ice bath.
+This will stop the cooking process, keeping the shrimp happy and snappy!

 After making the corn salsa and steaming the shrimp, it’s just a matter of assembling everything into whatever cute mini glassware you have.
-If you don’t want to mess with glass, just use plastic shot glasses or paper snack cups like the ones I used to hold the pistachios in THIS POST.
+If you don’t want to mess with glass, just use plastic shot glasses or paper snack cups.

 These corn salsa shooters are VERY popular, so be sure to make enough for everyone at the party to enjoy them.

 - 12 large shrimp peeled, cleaned, and steamed (or grilled)